jwbuurlage/TPT/README.md

 ![](doc/images/logo.png)

-Tomos is a library with many tools for tomographic reconstruction.
-Its features, and advantages over other 'tomography toolboxes', include:
+Tomos is a library with many tools for tomographic reconstruction, with the following features:

 - Modular system, where projectors, geometries, volumes and algorithmic skeletons are all independent and can be mixed and matched.
 - Tomos supports a general model for distributed computing, enabling the resulting algorithms to run on clusters
 - It is not bound to CUDA, MATLAB, or Python, although Python bindings and GPU computing are supported
-- Written in modern C++, with OO / generic programming style like STL, enabling familiar abstractions without performance penalties.
+- Written in modern C++, with OO / generic programming style like STL, enabling abstractions without performance penalties.
 - It has efficient CPU implementations for the algorithms.
 - Support for 2D, 3D or higher dimensional reconstructions.